Exokem/MPP/README.md

 + Override `UnbreakingEnchantment#getMaxLevel` or modify the maximum level of Unbreaking
 + Override `SaplingBlock#generate` or modify how saplings generate trees

+As per the license, however, you may create a variant of this mod using its source code that excludes any particular conflicting feature.

 ## License

 This template is available under the CC0 license.